India's JSW Steel to invest $1.3 bln to cut carbon emissions

-BENGALURU, Sept 13 (Reuters) - Indian steel maker JSW Steel JSTL.NS on Tuesday said it will collaborate with Germany's SMS group and invest 100 billion Indian rupees ($1.26 billion) to cut down carbon emissions at its plants.
+BENGALURU, Sept 13 (Reuters) - India's JSW Steel JSTL.NS on Tuesday said it will collaborate with Germany's SMS group and invest 100 billion Indian rupees ($1.26 billion) to cut down carbon emissions at its plants.

+SMS group will provide its technology experts, design, engineering consultancy and commissioning to execute various projects for decarbonisation, JSW Steel said in a statement.

+JSW Steel will target to bring down green house gas emissions by 42% to less than 1.95 tonnes of carbon dioxide per tonne of crude steel by 2030, it added.

 ($1 = 79.1400 Indian rupees)